The Ultimate Guide To SBA Community Advantage Loans

 What Is The SBA Community Advantage Loan Program?

-This is why the SBA has launched the SBA Community Advantage Loan Program.
-This financing program allows businesses in underserved areas to receive low-interest financing with reasonable terms.
+The SBA launched the SBA Community Advantage loan program to help businesses in underserved areas receive low-interest financing with reasonable terms.
 Business owners that can’t receive financing through traditional loan programs can take advantage of competitive rates and terms through this SBA pilot program.

 Community Advantage VS Standard 7(a) Loans

 The SBA Standard 7(a) program is similar to the Community Advantage program with a few key differences.

 The maximum loan amount for 7(a) loans is much higher.
 Borrowers can receive up to $5 million with a 7(a) loan, compared to the $350,000 maximum borrowing limit for the Community Advantage program.